 Your physical therapy for hip bursitis begins with a comprehensive physical evaluation and diagnosis.
 We start with some questions concerning your symptoms, pain patterns, and intensity.
 After that, we compare the current condition with your medical history and daily activities.

 Apart from this, we test your hip flexibility, strength, and movement through a series of physical exams.
 During this time, we may ask you to climb stairs, stand, sit, and walk to observe how the physical symptoms restrict your movements.
-We perform a few more tests to determine the main cause of your condition and locate the affected area.
+We perform a few more tests to determine the main cause of your condition and locate the affected area to create the best physical therapy for hip bursitis treatment plan.

 Specialized Physical Therapy develops a personalized treatment plan for your hip bursitis physical therapy sessions.
-We use the initial evaluation to choose therapy techniques and exercises that can alleviate your hip pain.
+We use the initial evaluation to choose the best treatment for hip bursitis for you with therapy techniques and exercises that can alleviate your hip pain.

-Our program features in-person and at-home manual therapy and exercises.
+Our program features in-person and at-home manual therapy and physical therapy exercises for hip bursitis.
 The Home Exercise Program (HEP) promotes independent treatment and natural recovery.
 Most treatments involve daily stretching, postural training, and strengthening exercises.
 All of them support flexibility, muscle strength and reduce hip pain.
 When that happens, you start regaining optimal range of motion and mobility.

 As a consequence, you return to your normal routine a lot faster than expected.